grinnell-cs/csc151-images/pages/syllabus.md

 In contrast, redos on reading responses, lab writeups, and metacognitive reflections are are rarely permitted.
 Please speak with me if you would like to redo a reading response or lab writeup.
 Since metacognitive reflections only work when done with a task, you may not make those up.

 Your first redo on a mini-project is generally free.
 Subsequent redos on mini-projects may require tokens; see [the handout on tokens](../handouts/tokens) for details.
 When you receive a graded mini-project, it will generally include a checklist of issues that you must address to get a higher grade.
 Please reproduce the checklist in your re-done project.
 Where appropriate, you should indicate how you addressed the issues we have described.
 Please see the [handout on redoing mini-projects](../handouts/redos) for more details.
+You may only earn an E on a mini-project on the initial submission or the first redo.

 ### Final deadline for all work